 What I did see that I liked was a whole lot of reminder sheets at my friend’s house on their walls and doors, to help their daughter (mostly maths).
-Her theory was if she was anything like her mum, she was going to need all the help and prompts she could get with maths.
-But some of the cheat sheets and reminders were a great idea – let’s face it, what else are children going to do while on the toilet!
-You may as well stick some sheets up.
-(I’m not sure the OH will be impressed though).
+Her theory was if her daughter was anything like herself, she was going to need all the help and prompts she could get with maths.

 So I’ve created some maths printables.
-These are perfect for key stage 1 children, or those who need a prompt with their multiplication.
+These are perfect for reminding children about their maths in key stage 1, or those who need a prompt with their multiplication.
 People might say that kids learn more from practical learning, but we learnt times tables by repetition so every little idea and prompt helps them sink in.

 The first worksheet is for number bonds, looking at ones, tens, hundreds and thousands.